sam9796/pdf-chatbot/README.md

 # 📄 PDF Chatbot

-An AI-powered chatbot that allows users to **upload PDFs and ask questions** about their content in real time using **TOGETHER API and MQTT**.
+An AI-powered chatbot that allows users to **upload PDFs and ask questions** about their content in real-time using **TOGETHER API and MQTT**.

 ---